Nukeman999/Nk-64-Converter/README.md

  ![NK64 Converter Logo](/NK64C.png)

-With Nk 64 Converter it's as easy as ever to create and modify the nk intro to ALL of the Ninjakiwi games!
+With Nk 64 Converter it's as easy as ever to create and modify the nk intro to ALL of the flash NinjaKiwi games!

 # How does it work?